Entwickler-Club/dpodreact/dev/devnotes.md

 	- qstr.escapeHtml()
 ===================================================================================================

+- .. react-icon page

 - .. make components (ShowReports) also edit, delete, etc
 	- .. in component: enable user to edit and delete with nice UX
 		- save changes to JSON file

 - refactor